Matias-Ramos/DelSurProps-Backend/README.md

 3. Create a database with a user, password and database name as shown in the previous point.
 As for the tables:

 #### common fields for all tables:
-- id - bigint
+- id - bigint notnull
-- location - text
+- location - text notnull
-- price - integer
+- price - integer notnull
 - env - smallint
 - bedrooms - smallint
 - bathrooms - smallint
 - garages - smallint
-- images - text[]
+- images - text[] notnull
 - link_ml - text
 - link_zonaprop - text
 - link_argenprop - text